Authored by the expert who managed and guided the team behind the Laos Property Pack

 What's the typical size and location for $500k in Vientiane in 2026?

-As of early 2026, a $500,000 budget (roughly 10.8 billion kip) in Vientiane typically unlocks a large condo of around 180 to 240 square meters in central locations, or a premium unit with superior views and finishes in the best buildings of Sisattanak or Chanthabouly Districts.
+As of early 2026, $500,000 (about 10.7 billion LAK) in Vientiane typically gets you a large condo of around 180 to 240 square meters in a central location like Sisattanak or Chanthabouly, or a top-floor premium unit with river views in a newer building if you prefer prestige over maximum size.

 Finally, please note that we cover all the housing price data in Vientiane here.